 Ask a mom what she wants for Christmas.
 I dare you.
 She will probably respond with something altruistic like, “I want nothing more than my family’s health and happiness.”
 Or “I really don’t need anything.
 I have plenty.
-Maybe peace on Earth, or a cure to childhood cancer?”
+Maybe peace on Earth or a cure for childhood cancer?”
 Because we’re moms, and this is what we do.
 We deflect.
-We constantly worry about taking too much time for ourselves and don’t even ask us to spend money on something silly like a day at the spa.
-Nope, not gonna happen.
+We constantly worry about taking too much time for ourselves, and don’t even ask us to spend money on something silly like a day at the spa.
+Nope, not going to happen.
 It’s like when you become a mom, you start to think that you, as a woman and an individual, really don’t matter much anymore.
 But this isn’t the case.
 You are a person, and your wants and desires are valid.

-So if you (the person reading this now) are still in the market for a last-minute gift for a mom on your list, take heed.
-Do not fall for that, “oh no, I don’t need anything this year” crap.
+So if you (the person reading this) are still in the market for a last-minute gift for a mom on your list, take heed.
+Do not fall for that “oh no, I don’t need anything this year” crap.
 Everyone needs (or wants) something.
 Everyone deserves to feel loved and appreciated during the holidays.
-And to be clear, we aren’t advocating that you need to spend a large chunk of change to make mom happy.
-(I get the budget thing, believe me.
-I have three girls!)
+And to be clear, we aren’t advocating that you need to spend a large chunk of change to make mom happy (I get the budget thing, believe me.
+I have three girls!).
 Here are 10 things (most) moms would really love for Christmas.
-You know, if they were brave enough to pipe up and actually say something…
+You know, if they were brave enough to pipe up and say something . . .

 1. More snuggles.

 No mom will ever say no to more snuggles.
 From her kids, her animals, or her husband.
 We’re moms.
 We were made for snuggles.
 It’s in our DNA.